 3) Add butternut squash.

 5) Blend the soup to a creamy consistency.
-Now it is ready to serve into individual bowls.
+Now it is ready to serve in individual bowls.

 6) On bowl sprinkle the crush cardamom or cinnamon to taste.